 The first easing of restrictions following lockdown, including permission to re-open village halls and community centers, occurred on 4th July.
 A further lifting of restrictions was published on 31st July. click to view

-The hall is being prepared and made as safe as possible in line with current recommendations but there are also additional responsibilities for hirers to ensure that all hall users remain safe.
+The hall has been prepared and made as safe as possible in line with current recommendations but there are also additional responsibilities for hirers to ensure that all hall users remain safe.
 Information for hirers is posted here including special conditions of hire as well as an example of a risk assessement which need to be completed before booking activities in the hall.

 1: Gatherings, public spaces, and activities

-currently childrens parties and private parties are not permitted as they would contravene section 4
+currently childrens parties and private parties are not permitted as they would contravene the rule of 6.

 badminton is currently prohibited: